- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Customer service in Oman

 Oman is a safe country for single women, but it is still a good idea to be cautious when out alone.
-It is very common for local men to stare.
-The staring is a common annoyance for most expat women, but it is not threatening, and it’s something most expats eventually adapt to.
+It is common for local men to stare.
+Though an annoyance for most expat women, it is not threatening and it’s something most expats eventually adapt to.

 Alcohol in Oman

-As a Muslim nation, the number of places in Oman in which expats can purchase and consume alcohol is limited.
+As a Muslim nation, the number of places in Oman where expats can purchase and consume alcohol are limited.

-Alcohol can be bought in selected restaurants and hotels, or a liquor license may be obtained through the local authority with the employer's approval.
+Alcohol can be bought in selected restaurants and hotels, or a liquor license may be obtained through the local authority.
 This allows expats to purchase alcohol at designated liquor stores in Oman.

 It is also important to mention that the legal alcohol limit is close to zero.
 Drinking and driving is considered taboo in Oman.